collingsandrew/milestone-project-3/README.md

 Please refer to [TESTING.md](TESTING.md) for testing information and results.

-## Bugs

-### User could update another users activity log via URL

-To prevent this I implemented a check to verify if the current user's ID matches the activity's user ID.
-If they do not match, the user is redirected to the home page with a flash error message indicating the issue.

-Code used:

-if activity.user_id != current_user.id:
-    flash('You do not have permission to edit this activity.', category='error')
-    return redirect(url_for('home'))

-### Werkzeug Build Error

-When trying to access a login required page as a user that is not logged in, the page was bringing up a werkzeug build error.
-The solution to this was changing the login_manager.login_view route from 'routes.home' to 'home'.

 ## Credits

 - For the user account functionality - [Tech With Tim - YouTube](https://www.youtube.com/watch?v=dam0GPOAvVI&t=7192s)